 An alcohol withdrawal seizure is often the first sign of alcohol withdrawal.
 It usually involves convulsions and involuntary muscle contractions.
 Withdrawal seizures can occur within 6 to 48 hours of your last drink.
 Without medical treatment, multiple seizures occur in 60 percent of people.
 The time between the first and last seizure is usually less than six hours.

 Delirium Tremens (DTs)

-About 30% to 40% of people who experience seizures get delirium tremens, or DTs.
+About 30 percent to 40 percent of people who experience seizures get delirium tremens, also known as DTs.
 Considered a medical emergency, DTs typically occur 24 to 48 hours after the last drink.
 They’re characterized by: